bearfighting/schema-transformation-toolkit/docs/development/progress.md

 - generator and integration tests now lock unknown widening across direct generator use, JSON pipelines, and JSON Schema pipelines
 - generator docs now describe `unknown` rendering as another intentional TypeScript success-with-diagnostics path

+Additional generator union-truthfulness follow-up completed on July 20, 2026:

+- the TypeScript generator now reports a target-layer widening caveat when `unknown` members absorb narrower union branches
+- the same caveat now also covers local references that resolve to `unknown` definitions, not only direct union members
+- generator, integration, and SDK tests now lock both direct and reference-resolved unknown-union widening behavior

+Additional documentation planning follow-up completed on July 20, 2026:

+- test planning docs now reflect the real repository state instead of assuming the project is still only building early Parser → IR infrastructure
+- a dedicated design note now records the planned lightweight `Shape IR` traversal layer for diagnostics and validation consumers
+- the current next-step focus is now documented as two parallel workstreams: shared traversal extraction and reusable semantic fixture/equivalence coverage

 ## Next Planned Push

-When work resumes, the most valuable next step is to harden the TypeScript generator where current IR semantics can still render invalid target output under custom naming strategies.
+When work resumes, the most valuable next step is to keep pairing generator-truthfulness work with structural cleanup that makes future generators and tests cheaper to maintain.

 That currently means:

+- extract a lightweight shared traversal layer for `Shape IR` analysis-style consumers before more generators repeat the same recursive mechanics
 - keep rendered-name validation ahead of string emission whenever custom naming strategies can collapse distinct schema declarations
 - keep rendered-field validation ahead of string emission whenever custom naming strategies can collapse sibling fields inside one object scope
 - keep widening diagnostics explicit whenever shared semantics truthfully degrade at the TypeScript target layer
-- continue documenting generator-side failure versus success-with-diagnostics boundaries
+- start converting current high-value tests into reusable semantic fixtures and minimal cross-parser equivalence cases
-- resume parser root-discovery expansion only after the current generator hardening gaps are no longer the sharper correctness risk
+- resume parser root-discovery expansion only after the current generator hardening and test-structure gaps are no longer the sharper correctness risk

 Recent contract clarifications within that slice: